TendrilApps/tendrils-cli/README.md

 ## `tendrils.json` Schema
 - The json schema is intended to be flexible and to allow defining multiple tendrils in a compact form

+TODO: To be updated once schema is updated
 ```json
 {
     "tendrils": [